VulcanJS/vulcan-docs/source/terms-parameters.md

 You *could* simply let users specify their own selectors and options, but that would open the door to users accessing *any* document in your database, and is generally regarded as an anti-pattern.

-Instead, Nova adopts a two-tiered approach: first, the user defines query **terms** that specify the data they want.
+Instead, Vulcan adopts a two-tiered approach: first, the user defines query **terms** that specify the data they want.
 Then, these terms go through a set of successive callbacks that “translate” them into a Mongo-compatible `{selector, options}` object known as the **parameters** object (in the process catching any potential security issues).

 To give a practical example, the `nova:posts` package translates the following terms: